uwcvis/cvis2025/_pages/registration.md

 <!-- <a href="#" onclick="alert('Registration is not open yet'); return false;" class="btn btn--primary btn--large align-center">Register Here</a>  -->

-Please select the type of your registration and submit the registration form in the link above.
+Please select the type and days of your registration and submit the registration form in the link above.

 See [Call for Papers]({{ site.baseurl }}/call-for-papers) for details about paper submission.